A-gardner-17/pinterest-data-pipeline441/README.md

 Evidence for the final part of the process can be found here [Data Bricks Read Clean and Save](/Milestone8/Milestone_8_Read_Transform_Write.ipynb)

-This notbook combines reading the streaming data into DataBricks, cleaning the data and saving to individual delta tables.
+This notebook combines reading the streaming data into DataBricks, cleaning the data and saving to individual delta tables.

 Evidence for each table can be seen below:
 ![geo table](/Images/Geo_Streaming_data.png)